Do Wasps Make Honey?

 Yes, it seems so, and here's why.

-1. It's composition is similar to some honey varieties
+1. Composition is similar to some honey varieties

 Do humans eat the honey made by honey wasps?

-Yes, in South America, the honey is reportedly harvested and eaten by local populations, however, honey wasps may produce toxic honey if they forage on the flowers of Datura7.
+Yes, in South America, the honey is reportedly harvested and eaten by local populations, however, honey wasps may produce toxic honey if they forage on flowers with toxic nectar, such as Datura7.

-Additionally, wasp honey production is unlikely to be commercially viable because the amount produced by typical wasp colony is much smaller than that produced by honey bee colonies8.
-This is hardly surprising given the difference in colony size.
+Wasp honey production is unlikely to be commercially viable because the amount produced by typical wasp colony is much smaller than that produced by honey bee colonies8.

 Honey wasp nests